This article was written

 at high pressures (2.0 MPa).
 This is because high pressure H2

 is the most marketable product, and pressure swing adsorption (PSA)

 purification systems work better at higher pressures.
 The product

 mixture is known as "synthesis gas" because it is often used

 directly for the production of methanol and related compounds.

 HYDROGEN PRODUCTION FROM ELECTROLYSIS OF WATER

-The chemistry electrolysis is pretty simple:
+The chemistry for electrolysis is pretty simple:

 HYDROGEN PRODUCTION FROM METHANE PYROLYSIS

-The chemistry is deceptively simple, but
+The chemistry is deceptively simple, but implementation is tricky.

 atmosphere and there is no ground water pollution in the landfill.